sparkutils/quality/docs/advanced/mapFunctions.md

 Quality's map functions reproduce the result of joining datasets but guarantees in memory operation only once they are loaded, no merges or joins required.
 However for larger data lookups either [Bloom Filters](blooms.md) should be preferred or simply use joins.

-Similarly, for cases involving more logic than a simple equality check you must use joins.
+Similarly, for cases involving more logic than a simple equality check you must use joins or starting in 3.4 (DBR 12.2) scalar sub queries.

 ## Building the Lookup Maps